Fincer/steamproton-systemwine/files_wine/README.md

 The included patch files hook necessary Steam libraries into Wine process, allowing Steam games to detect Steam client presence.
 Without these patches, it is impossible/difficult to run Steam client with system Wine.

-Original patch code by Valve Corporation.
-Respective source code links are provided in headers of the provided patch files.
+Some patch code is developed by Valve Corporation.
+Respective source code links are provided in headers of these patch files.

 Patch name syntax: